Bayesian Optimisation for Active Monitoring of Air Pollution: Appendix

 \subsection{Comparison to earlier model}

 \cref{fig:model_changes} shows the changes from the approach used in HLG20.
 The main differences are: \begin{itemize} \item[i)] Evaluation on more realistic data.
 In HLG20 only satellite data was used, while we here also use ground-level data. \item[ii)] Noise modelling.
-In HLG20, the noise hyperparameter was set through gradient descent, like the other hyperparameters.
+In HLG20, the noise hyperparameter was optimised, like the other hyperparameters.
 In the new model, the noise hyperparameter was instead clamped to a very low value. \item[iii)] Hierarchical modelling of data with MCMC for inference.
 HLG20 only used basic priors based on the maximum likelihood estimates (MLEs) on the tuning data.
-Instead, we here use a hierarchical model, obtaining samples of the hyperparameters, $\ta$, and of the parameters defining the distribution of the hyperparameters, $\ea$. \item[iv)] Importance weighting instead of gradient descent.
-In HLG20, gradient descent is used to find the MLE on the test data at each iteration in the BO loop.
+Instead, we here use a hierarchical model, obtaining samples of the hyperparameters, $\ta$, and of the parameters defining the distribution of the hyperparameters, $\ea$. \item[iv)] Importance weighting instead of gradient-based optimisation.
+In HLG20, gradient-based optimisation is used to find the MLE on the test data at each iteration in the BO loop.
 Instead, we use importance weighting to fit our set of hyperparameter priors to the observed data at test time. \item[v)] Expected Improvement (EI) instead of Upper Confidence Bound (UCB).
 In HLG20, UCB was used as the acquisition function, but we found EI to perform better. \end{itemize}